+6.9 Student performance monitoring mechanisms are satisfactory.
+6.10 Adequate mentoring by the teaching staff is provided to students through established procedures.
 6.11 The unimpeded distance learning communication between the teaching staff and the students is ensured.
-5 6.12 Assessment consistency is ensured.
-NA 6.13 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
-5 6.14 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
-5 6.15 The supporting infrastructures are easily accessible.
-5 6.16 Students are informed and trained with regards to the available educational infrastructure.
-5 6.17 Procedures for systematic control and improvement of the supportive services are set.
-5 6.18 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
-5 6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
-5 6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
-5 6.21 Students' weekly assignments are appropriate for the level of the programme.
-4 6.22 Feedback on students' assignments is regular through concrete and published procedures.
-5 6.23 The quality of students' final exams is ensured and evidenced.
-NA 6.24 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
-5
+6.12 Assessment consistency is ensured.
+Choose mark 6.13 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
+6.14 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
+6.15 The supporting infrastructures are easily accessible.
+6.16 Students are informed and trained with regards to the available educational infrastructure.
+6.17 Procedures for systematic control and improvement of the supportive services are set.
+6.18 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
+6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
+6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
+6.21 Students' weekly assignments are appropriate for the level of the programme.
+6.22 Feedback on students' assignments is regular through concrete and published procedures.
+6.23 The quality of students' final exams is ensured and evidenced.
+6.24 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
+Choose mark